 The “safe country of origin” concept may be used as a ground for channelling the application in the accelerated procedure.

 The safe country of origin was utilised for the first time in mid-2019 with the issuance of a Ministerial Decision determining Georgia as such a country and initiated, also for the first time, the use of accelerated procedures to examine asylum applications submitted by Georgians (see section on Accelerated Procedure).
-There have since been discussions of adding more countries but to date this has not taken place.
+The new list was published in May 2020, increasing the number of safe countries of origin from 1 to 21 countries, with the intention to utilise widely the accelerated procedures.
+However, in practice it was not used as much as expected.

 Article 12Δ(1) Refugee Law.